textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 </figure>
 ~~~

-We call this _long-form_ notation because it’s explicit use of HTML tags for layout, and because we’re not doubling up (or more) on values in Textpattern tag attributes.
+We call this long-form notation because it’s explicit use of HTML tags for layout, and because we’re not doubling up (or more) on values in Textpattern tag attributes, when possible.
 If that leaves you scratching your head, it’s exactly why we’re describing the difference now.

 Let’s walk through the markup for clarity.